andreasbm/lit-translate/README.md

 ## 1. Define the translations

 To take advantage of the translation features you need to be able to provide your translations as a JSON structure.
-You are able to configure how the strings are loaded, but to make things simple we encourage you to maintain your translations in `.json` files - one for each language you support.
+You are able to configure how these strings are loaded, but to make things simple we encourage you to maintain your translations in `.json` files - one for each language you support.

 ```json
 // en.json